JO ANNE STRATTON

 MSc Student

-Abigail Ralph recently joined the Stratton lab in September 2023.
+Abigail Ralph joined the Stratton lab in September 2023.
 She obtained her bachelor's degree in Neuroscience and health policy from the University of Toronto Scarborough in 2023.
 During undergraduate studies, Abigail has been involved in projects spanning from exploring ependymal proliferations in cervical injury mice to growing iPSCs in a spider-fibred artificial silk membrane.
-She is interested in exploring the neuro-immune interactions in Parkinsons' disease through adaptive transfer during her time at the Stratton Lab.
+She is interested in exploring the neuro-immune interactions in Parkinsons' disease through adoptive transfer during her time at the Stratton Lab.
 Abigail is also active in her community as she founded a scholarship organization that supports low-income Black youth in Toronto to apply to STEM university programs.
 In her free time, she enjoys anything adventurous, plays volleyball and commercial/print models.

 abigail.ralphmail.mcgill.ca